topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Setting_Host_Environment.md

 ### 1.3.1 Install SSH and Samba

-but you can use SSH and Samba to work in a much more convenient environment.
+After any virtual machine installed, you can use additional utilities such as SSH and Samba for more convenient development environment.
 SSH and Samba allows you to execute commands on remote computers and copy files to other computers.

 If SSH and Samba are already installed or you will not use them, you can skip this chapter.

+Use the following command to install net-tools, SSH, Samba.

 ```bash
 sudo apt install -y net-tools openssh-server samba